Our Ultimate Guide to the Best African Safari

 Best African Safari for Older Travellers

-The Mara Conservancies in Kenya are a great option for more mature travellers.
-The area offers an exclusive safari experience with exceptional wildlife viewing.
-The conservancies here also restrict the maximum number of guests and rooms, ensuring fewer visitors and ultimate privacy during game drives.
+The Mara Conservancies in Kenya are a great option for more mature travellers, offering an exclusive safari experience with exceptional wildlife viewing.
+The conservancies here limit the number of camps permitted and guests permitted, providing more sustainable tourism and ultimate privacy during game drives.

 Besides going on safari, there’s a wide range of activities such as visits to the Maasai tribe, picnicking on the romantic ‘Ngong Hills’ where scenes for 1985’s ‘Out of Africa’ were filmed, or go on a hot-air balloon ride and take in spectacular views of the valley from above.
-There are also countless ways to unwind and relax, with in-room massages being just one.
+There are also countless ways to unwind and relax.

 A safari traveller sat on a jeep observes zebras in the wild in front of a lake and mountains